Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 In addition, you can view a more detailed description of the test configuration by positioning the mouse pointer over the host name hyperlink and waiting for the popup "tooltip" to appear.
-If you click on the host name hyperlink, you will be taken to the test configuration details page described in section 5.12.
+If you click on the host name hyperlink, you will be taken to the [test configuration details page](#test-configuration-details).
 Clicking on any of the pagination links at the bottom of the page will advance you to the next set of hosts in the list according to the applied filter and sort-order.
 There is also a drop-down-list at the bottom of the page which allows